A list of challenger, fintech & digital banks in the UK 2024

 Monzo is well known for its “hot coral” payment card and slick banking app, which includes its popular “pots” savings features, budgeting tools and spending notifications.

-Its fee-free overseas spending and ATM withdrawals have made Monzo a hit with customers.
+Its fee-free overseas spending has made Monzo a hit with customers.
 It‘s also consistently added new features to its app including Monzo Flex, its own buy now, pay later product and shared tabs, where you can split bills with friends and family.

 The bank has branched out into joint accounts, premium current accounts and business accounts, and now has nearly 6 million customers in the UK.